 In the previous section we described how DNA molecules can be attached on a metallic film with the pentylamine plasma functionalization.
 From our experiments it seems that this procedure is successful at attaching DNA molecules only on carbon coated substrates.
-In this section the substrate will be a Platinum film (3 nm) sputtered on a cleaved mica surface and covered by a layer ( $\simeq 10$ nm of evaporated amorphous carbon).
+In this section the substrate will be a platinum film (3 nm) sputtered on a cleaved mica surface and covered by a layer ($\simeq 10 \text{ nm}$ of evaporated amorphous carbon).

 We now describe how to orient DNA molecules perpendicularly to an insulating gap separating wide metallic electrodes.
 The possibility to orient individual DNA molecules with a moving air-liquid interface was first established experimentally in Ref.
-[36].
-Figure 8 shows a photography of the deposition setup, and an AFM image of the molecules at the metal-insulator interface (both were covered by an amorphous carbon layer before deposition).
+[37].
+Fig. 8 shows a photography of the deposition setup, and an AFM image of the molecules at the metal-insulator interface (both were covered by an amorphous carbon layer before deposition).
 Even if molecules are combed on the electrodes, they seem to turn around at the metal boundary avoiding the insulator.
-This guiding may be explained by pinning of the liquid air-interface at the border between the two regions.
+This guiding may be explained by pinning of the liquid-air interface at the border between the two regions.
 Moreover many molecules are overstretched which is to be avoided for transport measurements.
 For this reason we have chosen an alternative technique which consists in orienting the molecules with a flow.
 A macroscopic Poiseuille flow is not perturbed by defects and interfaces on the nanoscale, and regulation of the flow velocity allows in principle to control the elongation of the molecules.

 In our deposition protocol (see Fig. 9 for a description of the setup) the droplet is first incubated on the sample surface for around a minute.
 This allows DNA molecules to bind to the surface at a few contact points without complete adsorption on the surface.
 Afterward the rinsing flow is turned on, it provides a flow rate of $\simeq 5$ ml/min of pure water on the sample.
-This flow has a double function of combing DNA molecules and rinsing salt residues that may form on the surface rendering AFM imaging difficult.
-It is interesting to know in which flow speed regime DNA

-FIG. 8: Combing of DNA molecules using a drying water air interface.
-A droplet of DNA ( $\simeq 15 \ \mu L$ ) is incubated on the functionalized surface for a minute.
-Afterward $\simeq 100 \ \mu L$ of water are added to the drop to avoid formation of salt crystals when the solution is dried.
+Fig. 8.
+Combing of DNA molecules using a drying water-air interface.
+A droplet of DNA (\simeq 15 μ L) is incubated on the functionalized surface for a minute.
+Afterward \simeq 100 μ L of water are added to the drop to avoid formation of salt crystals when the solution is dried.
 The combing is achieved by draining the liquid from the sample with a filter paper (combing direction indicated by blue arrows, see photography on the left).
 An AFM image of the molecules near metal-insulator interface is shown on the right.
 Molecules are combed on the metal electrodes but turn around near the interface, and no molecule crosses the interface in this picture.